albamesp/EAIS_code/README.md

 # EAIS_code
-East Antarctica repo for code
+East Antarctica repo for code and paper